 Your car battery is one of the most crucial components of your vehicle, which means there’s nothing worse than realising there might be a serious problem with it.
 One of the most common scenarios is finding that it repeatedly goes flat, for no clear reason.
-But don’t be too quick to scrap your car, as there might be a relatively simple explanation.
+But don’t be too quick to go scrapping a car, as there might be a relatively simple explanation.
 Here, we’ve summed up some of the key ways you can avoid (and possibly fix) battery problems with your vehicle, so that you can ensure you’re always the one ‘in charge!’

 Taking your car for a quick spin down the road to the shops might seem tempting if it’s a particularly lazy Sunday.
 Unfortunately though, car batteries are generally under the most strain when they’re doing short, frequent journeys.
 This is because although your car’s alternator charges the battery when you’re driving, short journeys don’t give it enough time to do its job properly.
 Over a long enough period, this leads to your battery gradually losing charge, which is why ultimately you may be surprised to find it not charging at all one rainy Monday morning.

 Happily, it’s a scenario that’s avoided easily enough, just by avoiding using your car for frequent ten or fifteen minute journeys.
 If you can’t, it’s worth doing one or two longer journeys occasionally, just to give your alternator time to do its job.